 We start the day with an honest look at Seattle’s latest strategies for tackling key issues of equity and inclusive growth: affordable housing, climate change, making room for under-represented community voices.

 - Samuel Assefa, Director, Office of Planning and Community Development, City of Seattle

 - Lisa Richmond, AIA Seattle/Design in Public (interviewer)

 Notes from the Field: Talking about Design

-A panel of AAO members present their latest efforts to pioneer new program formats for public engagement, with an emphasis on convening community voices and hosting difficult conversations on equity/inclusion.
+A panel of AAO members present their latest efforts to invent new program formats that attract diverse audiences and community voices, with emphasis on conversations about equity/inclusion.